jsimonet/log-any/readme.md

 --log-on-error : keep in cache logs in streams (all, from trace to info)
 	- if an error occurs (how to detect, using a level?), log the stacktrace ;
 	- if nothing special occurs, log what as specified in the filters.

+## Load log configuration from configuration files

+- with a watcher on the file ?
+	- pause dispatching during the reload ;